oevkaya/datafest_UoE/content/_index.md

 <br>

-Find out more about how the event went and the winners from last event [here](/df2021).
+Find out more about how the event went and the winners from the last one [here](/df2021).

 <!--
 Click [here](/signup) to sign up, *deadline is March 19, 2021!*